tan-nate/happygarden/README.md

 # happygarden

-happygarden is a garden of plants that users can create and help each other tend to.
+happygarden is a garden where users can grow plants and help each other tend to them.